growing in a crack

 It’s like a clumsy gift

-in a toddler’s fist
+clutched in a toddler’s fist,

-extended to her brother.
+offered to her older brother.

-I take hope
+I still take hope

 in rare glimpses

-of kindness in this crematorium
+of kindness

-we call existence.
+in this catastrophe we call existence.

-I mostly find them hiding
+I find them first and foremost

-In the gentle eyes and tongues
+In the soft eyes and voices

-of kids and dogs and grandmas,
+of kids and dogs and elders,

-full of love so gentle yet so strong
+so gentle yet so strong

-they can tickle like a feather
+they tickle like a feather

-or pierce the heart like a dagger.
+and pierce like a dagger.

 for whatever silly reasons they have.